wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sim.md

   the NEURON runtime for either the finite amplitude or bisection search for threshold simulation.
 If this key-value pair is omitted, the default behavior is False.

+- `“cap_recording”`:

+  - `“Imembrane_matrix”`: The value (Boolean), if true, tells the program to save the transmembrane current matrix for each fiber.
+These are memory-intensive matrices that contain the transmembrane currents for all fiber compartments across all time points.
+The matrices are required if the user aims to later generate current templates using the `examples\analysis\generate_templates.py` script.
+Default: False.
+Optional.

 `“protocol”`: